olegs/pubmed-paper-exploration/README.md

 - `log_level`: Logging level.
 It can be one of: `DEBUG`, `INFO`, `WARNING` or `ERROR`.
 - `BERN2.url`: URL to the BERN2 API endpoint
 - `BERN2.rate_limit`: Maximum number of requests per second to the BERN2 API endpoint
+- `search.backend`: Which API to use to search for papers.
+Can be either `pubtrends` or `esearch`.
+ESearch is generally faster.